colinbredenberg/Efficient-Plasticity-Camera-Ready/README.md

 Approximate runtime with the pre-trained network on a personal computer: 25 min.

 This code trains a basic recurrent neural network to solve either the estimation or classification tasks outlined in the aforementioned paper, using a three-factor synaptic plasticity rule.

+# network_cr
-The file 'network_cr' contains a network pre-trained on the estimation task outlined in the paper.
+Contains a network pre-trained on the estimation task outlined in the paper.

 # normative_plasticity_cr.py
 Code containing the PlasticNet class, including the main code for running simulations and generating plots